 \subsubsection{The finite-flat condition}

-Since the modular forms we work with have weight 2 and no level at $p$, the corresponding $p$-adic representations of $G_p$ should satisfy the finite-flat condition. \begin{defn} We say that an action on $G_p$ on a finite cardinality $\Z_p$-module $M$ is \emph{finite-flat} provided that there exists a finite flat group scheme $\cG/\Z_p$ such that there exists an isomorphism of $\Z_p[G_p]$-modules $M \simeq \cG(\oQ_p)$. \end{defn}
+Since the modular forms we work with have weight 2 and no level at $p$, the corresponding $p$-adic representations of $G_p$ should satisfy the finite-flat condition. \begin{defn} We say that an action of $G_p$ on a finite cardinality $\Z_p$-module $M$ is \emph{finite-flat} provided that there exists a finite-flat group scheme $\cG/\Z_p$ and an isomorphism of $\Z_p[G_p]$-modules $M \simeq \cG(\oQ_p)$. \end{defn}

 Ramakrishna \cite{ramakrishna1993} determined how to apply the finite-flat condition to deformations of Galois representations.
 The crucial formal property that the finite-flat condition satisfies is that it is \emph{stable}, meaning that when $M$ is a finite-flat $\Z_p[G_p]$-module, then all of its subquotients are also finite-flat; and that if a finite number of $\Z_p[G_p]$-modules $M_i$ are finite-flat, then so is the direct sum $\bigoplus_i M_i$.